The Observatory - Please read our update below!

 Years ago when I thought about an observatory I NEVER envisioned operating remotely from our house.
 That being said I am VERY glad I chose a dome structure.
-A dome versus a roll off roof type of observatory came down to wind and light pollution.
-A dome was expensive and more techinical while the roll off roof was simple and much less expensive.
+A dome versus a roll off roof type of observatory came down to wind and light pollution (our new site is located in a region with Bortle 2 skies so light pollution is not an issue). .

 Each roof type has their strenghs and weaknesses for the observatory.
 A dome blocks the wind and annoying light from cities and road lights.
 The roll off roof is simple but it exposes the scope, mount, and computer to the elements; there would be no blocking of the wind so I would not be able to image as much as I would have liked.
-A dome would range from $750 for an 8' wood-domed kit to $19,000 10' fiberglass dome.
-While a roll off roof would add about $1,500 to the cost of constuction for motors and tracks to roll the roof off.
+A solution to the wind I learn from years of operating a dome was to lower the scope into the structure to avoid winds, after all, who wants to image the horizon with all the haze and noise down so lo?
+A dome would range from $750 for an 8' wood-domed kit to $25,000 10' fiberglass dome.

 Tips On Construction